Richard Branson: 2008–2019: Hotels, healthcare and charitable influence

 In August 2012, when re-tendered the InterCity West Coast franchise was awarded to FirstGroup after a competitive tender process overseen by the Department for Transport.
 Branson had expressed his concerns about the tender process and questioned the validity of the business plan submitted by FirstGroup.
 When Virgin Rail lost the contract, Branson said he was convinced the civil servants had "got their maths wrong".
 In October, after an investigation into the bidding process, the deal was scrapped.
 The transport secretary, Patrick McLoughlin, announced there were "significant technical flaws" in the process and mistakes had been made by transport staff.
 Virgin Rail continued to operate the West Coast line until 7 December 2019, when it was replaced by Avanti West Coast.

-In September 2014, Branson announced his investment in the drone company 3D Robotics, stating, "It's amazing to see what a little flying object with a GoPro attached can do.
-Before they came along the alternative was an expensive helicopter and crew.
-I'm really excited about the potential 3D Robotics sees in drones.
-They can do a lot of good in the world, and I hope this affordable technology will give many more people the chance to see our beautiful planet from such a powerful perspective."

-In 2014, Branson launched the "Foodpreneur" food and drink-focused start-up competition.
-Winners were provided with mentorship from Branson, legal support and brand counselling.
-The 2014 winners included Proper Beans, Killer Tomato, Sweetpea Pantry and Sweet Virtues.
-In 2015, the competition expanded to the Virgin StartUp's Foodpreneur Festival.
-The 2015 winners were given the opportunity to pitch Target Corporation buyers.
-The 2015 winners included Pip & Nut, Double Dutch Drinks, Harry Bromptons, Cauli Rice and Mallow and Marsh.

 In March 2015, Virgin Trains East Coast commenced operating the InterCity East Coast franchise; the company was a joint venture between Stagecoach (90%) and Virgin Group (10%).
 Due to the line performing below VTEC's expectations, it was announced in May 2018 that the contract would be terminated early by the government.
 VTEC ceased operating on 23 June 2018 and operations passed to a government-owned operator, London North Eastern Railway.

-In November 2015, Branson announced the addition of Moskito Island to the Virgin Limited Edition portfolio.
-This resort, The Branson Estate on Moskito Island, offers 11 bedrooms for 22 guests.